 We’re less happy, and of course, we’re more sick.

 Our current food system is a huge problem, and it’s important to shed light on these issues, but I think it’s just as important to focus on solutions rather than spending too much time feeling down about it.

-Food is life giving.
-It’s so diverse and beautiful.
+Food is life-giving.
 It’s part of our cultural and social bonding.
 It has healing abilities.
 There’s so much powerful opportunity in food.